-The last principle of team-based movement and work is common sense, and unfortunately common sense is no longer common: it is so rare it might as well be a mythical beast!
+The last principle of team-based movement and work is common sense, and unfortunately, common sense is no longer common: it is so rare it might as well be a mythical beast!
 Common-sense is sort of a catch-all in that it has the possibility to override any other principle we just listed.

-Your team should be working together to accomplish your goals and to do that and you want to work your goal, not adhere in a slavish way to some plan just because it was the agreed-upon plan.
+Your team should be working together to accomplish your goals and to do that and you want to work on your goal, not adhere in a slavish way to some plan just because it was the agreed-upon plan.
 Ultimately, use your instincts while also being cautious.
 Remember: something that seems too good to be true usually is.

-It is easy to start hunting on good procedure and getting complacent when you are tired, miserable or are sure you are home free.
+It is easy to start hunting on good procedure and getting complacent when you are tired, miserable, or are sure you are home-free.

-This is inevitably when disaster strikes one way or another.
+This is inevitable when disaster strikes one way or another.
 Make sure you follow proper team movement procedures at all times, and conduct yourself appropriately from the first time to the last time until the job is done!

 Now that you have a solid grasp of the principles of team movement and activity, it is time to learn how you should move as a team on foot!

 The default mode of movement for a group of people is what I charitably call a “gaggle”.
 It is an amorphous blob- maybe tight, maybe loose- that moves more according to vestigial instinct or whim, nothing that be called purpose in a serious sense.